The Next-Generation Finance and Accounting Labour Model

 It seems obvious to state that organisations need to leverage the latest methods, technologies and processes.
 Consider, though, that many emerging companies — high-growth firms progressing through Series A-C funding, to pre-IPO stage, exit and beyond — are taking an outdated approach by employing the finance and accounting labour model equivalent of a 1950s mainframe.
 The irony of this dated approach to human resource allocation would be rich if there was not so much business value at risk.
 After all, startups excel at devising innovative products and services complemented by cutting-edge business practises that delight customers and disrupt markets.

 By sticking with a reactive, hire-or-outsource approach to staffing the finance and accounting function, emerging companies are limiting their growth potential.
 The typical startup mentality, whereby employees are overtasked and overworked in anticipation of a big payday, can place a company’s potential at risk.
 There’s a better way.
-Established enterprises already are testing and refining a new finance and accounting labour model, one that relies on a divergent talent-sourcing approach, more strategic planning and the deployment of common functional “building blocks” (see below for information on the Protiviti/Robert Half Managed Business Services approach).
+Established enterprises already are testing and refining a new finance and accounting labour model, one that relies on a divergent talent-sourcing approach, more strategic planning and the deployment of common functional “building blocks” (see below and page 8 for information on the Protiviti/Robert Half Managed Business Services approach).
 Leaders in emerging companies should recognise the benefits of this new model, the risks inherent in not rethinking their approach to labour, and the inflection points along their development curve where the need to skill and scale the finance function as smoothly as possible is especially acute.

 The ‘Either-Or Problem’: The Trouble With Traditional Resourcing Approaches in Startups